LRydin/KramersMoyal/paper/paper.md

 The Kramers--Moyal coefficients exist on an underlying probabilistic space, i.e., there exists a probabilistic measure assigned to the process, stemming from the master equation describing the family of such processes.
 The conventional procedure, as mentioned previously, is to utilise a histogram regression of the observed process and retrieve, via approximation or fitting, the Kramers--Moyal coefficient.
 The choice of a histogram measure for the Kramers--Moyal coefficient results in an acceptable measure of the probability density functions of the process but requires a new mathematical space (a distribution space).
-The employment of a kernel estimation approach, implemented in this library, permits an identical overview without the necessity of a new (discretised) distribution space, given that the equivalent space of the observable can be taken.
+The employment of a kernel-estimation approach, the Nadaraya--Watson estimator, implemented in this library, permits an identical overview without the necessity of a new (discretised) distribution space, given that the equivalent space of the observable can be taken.

 Like the histogram approach for the measure of the Kramers--Moyal coefficients, each single measure of the observable $\boldsymbol{y}(t)$ is averaged, with a designed weight, into the distribution space.
 The standing difference, in comparison to the histogram approach, is the riddance of a (discrete) binning system.
 All points are averaged, in a weighted fashion, into the distribution space---aiding especially in cases where the number of point in a dataset is small---and awarding a continuous measurable space (easier for fitting, for example) [@Lamouroux].

 # Exemplary one-dimensional Ornstein--Uhlenbeck process
 A one-dimensional Ornstein--Uhlenbeck process $y(t)$ takes the form
 $$
     d y(t) = - \theta y(t) dt + \sigma d W(t), \nonumber \tag*{(4)}
 $$